-Subscription Routes forward alarms from a Subscription to a particular Strategy.
-Routes are evaluated in the order they are ranked.
-An alarm event may match several subscriptions but will be handled by the first ranking subscription route defined by this stack.
+Connec ction Details Subscription Routes Watchdogs Heartbeat Rank Subscription Strategy € Routes 1 ▼ → Default • (\pm) Sub scriptions will be evaluated in the order in which they are defined event may match several subscriptions but will be handled by the first ranking subscription route defined by this stack.
 If an alarm event matches the subscriptions in routes 2 and 3, then route 2 will dispatch the alarm message and route 3 will not ever see this event.